Pride and Prejudice [Chapterhouse Theatre] – Review – Burnby Hall Gardens

 Chapterhouse’s version is adapted by Laura Turner, a playwright and screenwriter who has considerable experience behind her, including scripts for the BBC’s Eastenders, Holby City and Casualty, and who is astute in emotion-driven narratives that provoke us to question our own motives and pathways.
 In her programme notes she writes:

 ‘For me, this most famous of Jane Austen’s novels couldn’t be better suited for a summer’s evening entertainment in a beautiful country garden setting.
 Not only is it a wonderful story of one woman’s quest not to settle for anything less than her heart’s desire at a time when many women didn’t have such a privilege, it is first and foremost an unforgettable love story filled with some of the most unforgettable characters known in English literature…’

-Director, Andy Law, is a teacher, director, actor and stage manager of over twenty years’ experience, some considerable part of his portfolio being focused on the Classics, who has the perception to trust the actors to find and deliver their own understandings of the script; its humour, passion, drama and beauty, and his wisdom in that instinct is well rewarded.
+Director, Antony Law, is a teacher, director, actor and stage manager of over twenty years’ experience, some considerable part of his portfolio being focused on the Classics, who has the perception to trust the actors to find and deliver their own understandings of the script; its humour, passion, drama and beauty, and his wisdom in that instinct is well rewarded.